wouter3119/releasenotes/.github/README.md

     $git clone https://github.com/wouter3119/releasenotes

+First, rename the `releasenotes` directory, to `releases`.
 Then change the following in your `index.html` file:

     base: /releases     // yourdomain.com/releases/ is the default place for release notes